unam3/docs/src/guide/reusability/plugins.md

 }
 ```

-There is no strictly defined scope for a plugin, but common scenarios where plugins are useful include:

-1. Register one or more global components or custom directives with [`app.component()`](/api/application.html#app-component) and [`app.directive()`](/api/application.html#app-directive).

-2. Make a resource [injectable](/guide/components/provide-inject.html) throughout the app by calling [`app.provide()`](/api/application.html#app-provide).

-3. Add some global instance properties or methods by attaching them to [`app.config.globalProperties`](/api/application.html#app-config-globalproperties).

-4. A library that needs to perform some combination of the above (e.g. [vue-router](https://github.com/vuejs/vue-router-next)).

 ## Writing a Plugin {#writing-a-plugin}

-In order to better understand how to create your own Vue.js plugins, we will create a very simplified version of a plugin that displays `i18n` (short for [Internationalization](https://en.wikipedia.org/wiki/Internationalization_and_localization)) strings.
+We will create simplified version of a plugin that displays `i18n` (short for [Internationalization](https://en.wikipedia.org/wiki/Internationalization_and_localization)) strings.

 Let's begin by setting up the plugin object.
 It is recommended to create it in a separate file and export it, as shown below to keep the logic contained and separate.